Article I – Membership

 The chapter secretary shall:

-- take minutes at Executive Committee and chapter meetings, or arrange to have a substitute do so,
+- take minutes at Executive Committee and chapter meetings, or arranges to have a substitute do so,

 - prepare and distribute copies of meeting minutes to officers, committee chairs, and the faculty advisor by posting them to the website or filing them electronically where all Executive Committee members have access,